vectordotdev/vector/website/content/en/docs/setup/installation/platforms/kubernetes.md

 ### Vector Operator

 The [Vector Operator](https://github.com/kaasops/vector-operator) is community supported resource.
-The operator deploys and configures a Vector Agent daemonset on every node to collect container and application logs from the node file system.
+The operator deploys and configures a Vector Agent as a DaemonSet on every Node to collect container and application logs from the Node's file system.

-To start using it, you can read the [documentation](https://github.com/kaasops/vector-operator/tree/main/docs).
+For additional information, see the [documentation](https://github.com/kaasops/vector-operator/tree/main/docs).

 ## Deployment